statamic-rad-pack/meilisearch/README.md

 #### Solution 2
 If you need a lot more fine-grained control, and need to break content down into paragraphs or even sentences.
 You could use a artisan command to parse the entries in a Statamic collection, split the content and store it in a database.
-Then sync the individual items to MeiliSearch using the `php artisan scout:import` command.
+Then sync the individual items to meilisearch using the `php artisan scout:import` command.

 1. Create a new database migration (make sure the migration has an origin UUID so you can link them to the parent entry)
 2. Create a new Model and add the `searchables` trait from Scout.